Rudy Ybarra

-Rudy Ybarra is a retired American soccer forward who played professionally in the North American Soccer League and Western Soccer Alliance.
+Rudy Ybarra is an American former professional soccer player who played professionally in the North American Soccer League and Western Soccer Alliance.

 Player

 Ybarra graduated from Santa Barbara High School in the class of 1976.
 In 1978, he signed with the Los Angeles Aztecs of the North American Soccer League.
 On March 17, 1979, the Aztecs traded Ybarra to the Tulsa Roughnecks in exchange for Vito Dimitrijevic and future considerations.
 The Roughnecks later traded him to the Memphis Rogues.
 He played the 1980–1981 NASL indoor season with the Aztecs.
 In 1986 and 1987, he played for the Hollywood Kickers of the Western Soccer Alliance.
 In 1989, he played for Real Santa Barbara.